 FirstSearch will continue to provide the precision search features users have told us they rely on.

-In response to user input, we will update the FirstSearch interface later in 2018.
-The interface changes will not affect existing precision search functionality in the service.
+In response to user input, we have updated the FirstSearch interface.
+The interface changes display automatically on all active FirstSearch accounts, and do not affect existing functionality in the service.

 We will continue to solicit input from members through focus groups, individual library consultations, and requests submitted via OCLC Customer Support and the OCLC Community Center.
-A FirstSearch Advisory Group is also assisting with plans for FirstSearch.
+A FirstSearch Advisory Group also provides input on plans for FirstSearch.

 We are assessing the readiness of the WorldCat Discovery API for broader use by WorldCat Discovery subscribers based on feedback we received from users during the current beta.
 Once the assessment is complete, we will provide an update on broader use of this API.